viadeo/tetra-ui/README.md

 #### Getting the `tetra-ui` project

 You can use the default GitHub client, or your preferred Git client, or the `git` command line.
-For testing only another solution is to get the repository as a Zip file.
+For testing purpose another solution is to get the repository as a Zip file.

 The repository content must be in a `tetra-ui` folder on your computer.

 #### Installing Less for Grunt

-With the command line go to the `tetra-ui` folder
+With the command line go to the `tetra-ui` folder:

 	cd tetra-ui

-Then install grunt-contrib-less
+Then install `grunt-contrib-less`:

 	npm install grunt-contrib-less --save-dev